Light & Deep app icon

 Actual depth of field preview!

-Based on aperture, film format, focal length and distance, the app calculates what will be in focus, and highlights it in a zebra pattern.
+Based on aperture, film format, focal length and distance, the app calculates what will be in focus, and highlights it with a zebra pattern.

 Forty-nine formats.